ojwb/survex/doc/walls.rst

   with a letter other than ``U`` or ``L`` then it's treated as ``Mixed``.
   Since Survex 1.4.10.

-- Walls explicitly documents that `Unprefixed names can have a maximum of eight characters and must not contain any colons, semicolons, commas, pound signs (#), or embedded tabs or spaces.` but it actually allows ``#`` in station names (though it can't be used as the first character of the from station name as that will be interpreted as a command.
+- Walls explicitly documents that `Unprefixed names [...] must not contain any colons, semicolons, commas, pound signs (#), or embedded tabs or spaces.` but it actually allows ``#`` in station names (though it can't be used as the first character of the from station name as that will be interpreted as a command.
 Since Survex 1.4.10.

 - Walls ignores junk after the numeric argument in ``TYPEAB=``, ``TYPEVB=``, ``UV=``, ``UVH=``, and ``UVV=``.
 Survex warns and skips the junk.
 Since